LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Experimental Setup

 \subsection{Evaluation Criteria}

-We compute the similarity between the global descriptors of each query point cloud with a database of global descriptors of previously seen point clouds in each sequence.
+We compute the cosine similarity between the global descriptors of each query with a database of global descriptors of previously seen point clouds in each sequence.
 Previous entries adjacent to the query by less than $ t_r $ time difference are excluded from the search to avoid matching to the same instance.
 For $ t_r $ we use $30 s$ and $90 s$ for KITTI and MulRan, respectively.
 Methods are compared using the Precision-Recall curve and its scalar metric the maximum $ F1 $ score ($ F1_{max} $).
+The 3m, 20m thresholds are used to classify true positives and false positives respectively, as done in \cite{vidanapathirana2020locus}.